decentralised-home-automation-protocol/DHAP-Documentation/docs/reference/packet-types.md

 Example: `510|B4:E6:2D:67:B5:3D,50000,1000`

-### Leave Lease `ICD`
+### Leave Lease

+Sent from `ICD`

-ICD informs the device that it is no longer interested in receiving status updates
+ICD informs the device that it is no longer interested in receiving status updates.

 ```
 520